-Dr. Lind is an Assistant Professor and Coordinator of the Child Welfare (IV-E) Project for the Social Work Department.
-She is new to PSU and to New Hampshire but brings with her 12 years of teaching experience at the master and bachelor levels from Chicago area universities.
+Dr. Lind is Department Chair, Assistant Professor, and Coordinator of the Child Welfare (IV-E) Project for the Social Work Department.
+She brings with her 15 years of teaching experience at the master and bachelor levels from Chicago area universities.
 She held a number of clinical and administrative positions in Vermont, Maryland, and Illinois prior to focusing solely on teaching.
 For 16 years she was the clinical coordinator for a therapeutic program serving children and adolescents with autism spectrum disorders.
 She also served as unit director of a residential program for infants and toddlers in State’s custody, functioned as director of program services for a program committed to center and community based services to adolescents who were either pregnant or parenting, and provided direct and supervisory services to adolescents diagnosed with a wide range of mental and behavioral health issues.
 She holds an independent clinical social work license (LICSW) for NH and a school social work certificate (Type 73) for the State of Illinois.

 Dr. Lind has made presentations regionally, nationally, and internationally.
 Topics have included ethics specific to group work, play-based group work with individuals on the autism spectrum, issues specific to school social work, and abstract writing.
 In addition to conducting workshops, Dr. Lind has consulted to a variety of programs committed to the education and treatment of children and adolescents in both the public and private sectors.